anirudh-modi/JS-essentials/README.md

 This repo is to keep a track of all the things being learned by me in JS, it contains link, files explaining a particular feature of JS.
 To start with the repo will be focusing mainly on ES2015 can also be referred as ES6 features.

+### Not another repo!

+You might be thinking, oh no, not another lame repo!
+Well to be frank, I already know there are hundreds of repo, which have achieved what I am trying to do, and that too by way way more expericed developers, but I would like block a intresting quote by an awesome developer in JS communtiy.

+> Teaching is nature's way of letting you know how sloppy your understanding is - [@ag_dubs](https://twitter.com/ag_dubs)

+So, this motivates me to learn more, and through you I can learn more.

 To get started you can open the link below and start reading,